Three alternative interpretations of the evil horn of Daniel 8

 Temple In Jerusalem God’s people In end-time Jerusalem

-The next article evaluates these three interpretations and identifies the evil horn-king by Comparing the Animals in Daniel 7 to the animals in Daniel 8.
+The next article evaluates these three interpretations and identifies the evil horn-king by comparing the Animals of Daniel 7 to those of Daniel 8.

-One Reply to “Three alternative interpretations of the evil horn of Daniel 8”
+2 Replies to “Three interpretations of the evil horn of Daniel 8”

 thank i know God is with us